SEAL-Embedded/Conference-Badge/README.md

 ### Prerequisites

-* use VS Code or Thonny to run the program
+* VS Code or Thonny to run the program
-* ex.
-Windows 10

 ### Installing